s-xq/minitouch/README.md

 It works especially well with HTML5 multitouch events, and unlike the Android [monkey](http://developer.android.com/tools/help/monkey.html) tool, allows you to access the whole screen (including any software buttons).

+## Theory
+Exposes a socket interfae, translates commands to raw **Linux kernel touch events**([Protocol](https://www.kernel.org/doc/Documentation/input/multi-touch-protocol.txt)).
+Additional requirements on some devices, e.g. Xiaomi.
+Fixed >90% of the non-functional devices we had.

+Monkey is far from reliable.
+Turns out that adb shell use belongs to the input group.
+The input group has r/w access to /dev/input/event*.
+One of those input devices is the touchscreen events.
+Read events and describe devices with the built-in getevent command.

 ## Building

 Building requires [NDK](https://developer.android.com/tools/sdk/ndk/index.html), and is known to work with at least with NDK Revision 10 (July 2014). *Note that NDK 15 no longer supports anything below Android SDK level 14, meaning that binaries may or may not work on older devices (e.g. Android 2.3).*